-For water flowing at one cubic metre per second from a head of one metre, the power generated is equivalent to 10 kW assuming an energy conversion efficiency of 100% or just over 9 kW with a turbine efficiency of between 90% and 95%.
+For water flowing at one cubic metre per second from the head of one metre, the power generated is equivalent to 10 kW assuming an energy conversion efficiency of 100% or just over 9 kW with a turbine efficiency of between 90% and 95%.

-“Run of River” Power (Kinetic Energy)
+Run-of-River Power (Kinetic Energy)

 - Supply Characteristics

 Water from a fast flowing river or stream is diverted through a turbine, often a Pelton wheel which drives the electrical generator.
 The local head of water may be essentially not much more than zero and the turbine is designed to convert the kinetic energy of the flowing water into the rotational energy of the turbine and the generator.
-The available energy therefore depends on the quantity of water flowing through the turbine and the square of its velocity.
+The available energy depends on the quantity of water flowing through the turbine and the square of its velocity.

-Impulse turbines which are only partially submerged are more commonly employed in fast flowing run-of-river installations while In deeper, slower flowing rivers with a greater head of water, fully submerged Kaplan reaction turbines may be used to extract the energy from the water flow.
+Impulse turbines that are only partially submerged are more commonly employed in fast flowing run-of-river installations while In deeper, slower flowing rivers with a greater head of water, fully submerged Kaplan reaction turbines may be used to extract the energy from the water flow.

 On the other hand, during flood conditions the installation may not be able to accommodate the higher flow rates and water must be diverted around the turbine losing the potential generating capacity of the increased water flow.

-Because of these limitations, if the construction of a dam is not possible, run of river installations may also need to incorporate some form of supply back-up such as battery storage, emergency generators or even a grid connection.
+Because of these limitations, if the construction of a dam is not possible, run of river installations may also need to incorporate some form of supply backup such as battery storage, emergency generators or even a grid connection.
 See Capturing Renewable Energy for more details on back-up options.